 The platform connects food outlets and individuals wishing to donate surplus food with pre-approved food-support NGOs.
 Food donations are processed and made available to individuals in need through an interactive map.
 The platform also helps to match individuals with volunteering opportunities at food assistance organisations.

 Since launching in 2016, FOOD-CO has identified several key challenges in further improving the food-support sector in Hong Kong:

-PwC's role is to assist FOOD-CO with making sure they are complementing the food support services and not overburdening any existing platforms or players.
+PwC's role is to assist FOOD-CO and SIE Fund in making sure the intermediary platform is complementing current food support services and not overburdening any existing platforms or players.
 We do this by acting as an independent assessor, conducting stakeholder interviews and research to assess the effectiveness of the initiative and identify improvements to make the platform more efficient, robust and sustainable.

-Want to get involved or find out more about FOOD-CO?
-Click here to visit FOOD-CO’s website
+Get involved or find out more about FOOD-CO.